The last part in the series about Identity, Access Management, processes and flows is about Azure-related settings and deployment to Azure.

 And the last bit – check out the code on GitHub to test the configured App Registration.

-For corporate Azure customers using Web Application Firewall (WAF) on Front Door is a popular solution to defend your web services.
 In the premium pricing tier, the Web Application Firewall applies a vast set of rules to defend against common exploits and vulnerabilities.
 That gets many solution architects overly excited to the point of establishing a blanket rule of running the WAF in Prevention mode (see modes) by default in front of all resources.

-As I already mentioned, OAuth 2 Authorisation Code Flow (RFC 6749) heavily relies on HTTP redirects, so all the requests will go through the Front Door if one stands in place (like below).
+As I already mentioned, OAuth 2 Authorisation Code Flow (RFC 6749) heavily relies on HTTP redirects and random markers to track the request source.
+As the requests fly through the Firewall, it can block some suspicious requests of the Auth Gateway…

 Starting from a simple one, the redirect_uri